I have a question/concern/problem with AHL Live. Who should I contact?

 What is the minimum age for an AHL player?

 Per AHL By-Laws, the age limit for eligibility to compete in the American Hockey League is 18 years or over, on or before September 15 of each season of competition.

 How does the AHL break ties?

-In 2004-05, the American Hockey League re-introduced the shootout to break ties.
-If a game is tied after three periods, teams play a five-minute, sudden-death, four-on-four overtime period.
-If neither team scores, the game advances to a shootout, with each team getting five attempts.
+In 2014-15, the American Hockey League introduced a new overtime format.
+If a game is tied after three periods, teams play a seven-minute, sudden-death overtime period.
+Full strength is four skaters aside until the first whistle after three minutes have been played; full strength then reduces to three skaters aside.
+If neither team scores, the game advances to a shootout, with each team getting three attempts.
 If the score remains tied, the shootout progresses to sudden-death rounds until a winner is determined.

 What do those abbreviations on your transactions page stand for?